igorvasiak/docs-ivycore/docs/pages/extensions/array-and-list.rst

 AtOrFirst, AtOrLast, and AtOrDefault
 ------------------------------------

+``T AtOrFirst(int index)``

-* **T AtOrFirst(int index)** - Returns the item at the given index or the first in the array if none is found.
+Returns the item at the given index or the first in the array if none is found.

+``T AtOrLast(int index)``

-* **T AtOrLast(int index)** - Returns the first item at the given index or the last item in the array if none is found.
+Returns the first item at the given index or the last item in the array if none is found.

+``T AtOrDefault(int index)``

-* **T AtOrDefault(int index)** - Returns the provided index or the default value respective to the array object's type.
+Returns the provided index or the default value respective to the array object's type.

 .. code-block:: csharp
     :linenos: